tc39/proposal-intl-segmenter/README.md

 ### Boundary iteration

-Objects returned by the `segment` method of an Intl.Segmenter instance expose segmentation boundaries via the iterable interface.
+Objects returned by the `segment` method of an Intl.Segmenter instance expose segmentation boundaries via the <i>Iterable</i> interface.

 ```js
 // Create a locale-specific word segmenter